stellar/django-polaris/README.rst

 already-implemented functionality, similar to a framework.
 This documentation focuses on the parts of Polaris you will need to use in order to fully implement the SEP-24_ protocol.

+Documentation for these base classes can be found in the :doc:`Integrations </integrations/index>` section.

 For an example on how to use Polaris, see the SDF's stellar-anchor-server_.